 Healey backs Mexico in case against gun manufacturers

-STATE HOUSE NEWS SERVICE RETURNING TO AN ISSUE that was at the center of her first campaign, Attorney General Maura Healey led a coalition of state prosecutors on Tuesday in the filing of a brief in US District Court supporting Mexico in its consumer protection case against seven gun manufacturers and a Massachusetts-based gun distributor. […]
+STATE HOUSE NEWS SERVICE RETURNING TO AN ISSUE that was at the center of her first campaign, Attorney General Maura Healey led a coalition of state prosecutors on Tuesday in […]

 House stands firm against same-day voter registration